jayenliao/MAE/README.md

 ## Repo Structure

-* `model.py` defines MAE encoder/decoder and a `ViT_Classifier` built on the pretrained encoder.
+- `model.py` defines MAE encoder/decoder and a `ViT_Classifier` built on the pretrained encoder.
 Encoder masks patches, the decoder reconstructs.
 The classifier reuses encoder weights and adds a linear head.

-* `mae_pretrain.py` self-supervises pretraining on CIFAR-10 with cosine-decayed LR, warmup, random masking.
+- `mae_pretrain.py` self-supervises pretraining on CIFAR-10 with cosine-decayed LR, warmup, random masking.
 The script also logs loss to a csv file and periodically saves image grids under `images/epoch_XXXX/`.

-* `train_classifier.py` trains a classifier on CIFAR-10, either from scratch or loading a pretrained encoder.
+- `train_classifier.py` trains a classifier on CIFAR-10, either from scratch or loading a pretrained encoder.
 It supports **linear probe** (with `--linear_probe`) or full fine-tuning.

-* `visualize_pred.py` produces side-by-side prediction figures for pretrained vs. scratch classifiers on the same set of test images.
+- `visualize_pred.py` produces side-by-side prediction figures for pretrained vs. scratch classifiers on the same set of test images.

-* `utils.py`: seeds and a tiny CSV logger.
+- `utils.py`: seeds and a tiny CSV logger.

+- `metrics.ipynb`gets accuracy scores and losses from `metrics.csv` and visualize them.

 Outputs are written under: